 Have you ever considered just how ethical your favourite soft drinks are?
 I’m not a big soft drinks drinker – give me tea any day, so I have to say I haven’t.
 Luckily, Georgina Rawes from Ethical Consumer has put together a post for Moral Fibres readers.

-Here she sheds light on the three issues plaguing the soft drinks industry.
-Mainly, sugar, plastic, and workers’ rights – and shares her top five ethical soft drinks alternatives.
+Here Georgina sheds light on the three issues plaguing the soft drinks industry.
+Mainly, sugar, plastic, and workers’ rights – and shares Ethical Consumer’s top five ethical soft drinks alternatives.

 An Unquenchable Thirst